skraftarcher/archerlabwebsite/content/People.md

 ## Former lab members
 Although we're sad not to work with them every day we're very proud of our former lab members and the amazing things they're doing now!

-*Haley Crawford, former REU Student*, is continuing their undergraduate degree at FSU
+*Haley Crawford, former REU Student*, is continuing their undergraduate degree at USF

 *Philina English, former Postdoctoral Researcher*, now a Biologist with Fisheries and Oceans Canada